BenoitAdam94/nullDC4Wii/README.md

 - Correct files (XML) for Homebrew Channel (i dunno why it doesn't work)
 - Fowarder for Wii Menu
 - Being Able to launch a game (Update, It Launch !
 Try Sega tetris or Castlevania E3 Demo)
-- Game list & Game selector (In next version alpha 0.03 !
-But list is limited to ~15 files/folders for now)
+- Game list & Game selector (In next version alpha 0.03 !)
 - Table convertion between SH4 Opcodes of SH4 and the WiiPPC ?
 - Use LLVM to port code for PowerPC ?
 - Full Dynarec implementation